-Leon Best scored twice to continue Newcastle’s impressive start to the season and prolong Martin Jol’s wait for his first win as Fulham manager.
+Leon Best scored twice to continue Newcastle’s impressive start to the season and prolong Martin Jol’s wait for his first league win as Fulham manager.

 At a ground where Fulham have a comparatively strong away record, it was a familiar story for Jol’s side.
 They began brightly and dominated possession but, without the forward play of Bobby Zamora, lacked the penetration to profit from their best periods of pressure.
 When they did manage to carve out good chances, the visitors found Tim Krul in fine form.
 By the time Clint Dempsey’s header prompted a furious final flurry from Fulham, the hosts were already two goals down and heading to a second straight away defeat.